CodeOn-ArK/STM32_drivers_basic/README.md

 The application codes are kept at Src where the source codes are kept.
 These src codes test the driver layer and interact with the user

+# Note to the Reader:

+->Any help or changes from your side is always a welcome from me.
+->I haven't used too much helper functions as it won't keep the essence of embedded i thought Hence I have done bare register write/read without calling many functions for the same

 More updates coming soon
 :wq!